• Skip to primary navigation

 Bakery-Style Double Chocolate Chip Muffins Recipe

-Looking to capture the goodness bakery-style muffins at home?
-These Double Chocolate Chip Muffins capture the big muffin tops and delicious chocolate flavor you could only find at a bakery.
-Until now!
+Looking to capture the goodness of bakery-style muffins at home?
+These jumbo Double Chocolate Chip Muffins emulate the big muffin tops and delicious chocolate flavor you could only find at a bakery.
+Bake up some Bakery Style Double Chocolate Chip Muffins at home with this easy, no-fuss recipe made in a jumbo muffin pan.
+Now you can indulge in the best muffins at home any time.
+Yields 8 muffins.

 large double chocolate muffin on a plate